mhyee/mhyee.com/content/blog/fydp5.md

 behind PGIA.
 Unfortunately, as presented, PGIA only works for bi-objective problems.

-In the next part, we'll continue our discussion of the partitioned guided improvement algorithm.
+In the [next part][fydp6], we'll continue our discussion of the partitioned guided improvement algorithm.
 We'll see how the algorithm can be fixed so it works with any number of objectives.

 _I would like to thank Talha Khalid and Chris Kleynhans for proofreading this post._

+[fydp6]: /blog/fydp6.html

 Notes